 The first phase developed design and policy recommendations, in partnership with the NYC Department of Transportation, to transform the neglected public space under the city's elevated bridges, highways, subway and rail lines, into valuable community assets.
 The partnership continues in a second phase to launch several pilots.
 The first pilot in Sunset Park will be a collaboration with Industry City.

 "New York City has run out of space."
 How many times have you heard this?
 But is that really the case?
-The city has millions of square feet of underutilized space, equal to approximately four times the size of Central Park, along its nearly 700 miles of elevated infrastructure weaving throughout its five boroughs.
-Seizing this opportunity, the Design Trust is partnering with the NYC Department of Transportation (NYC DOT) to reclaim and transform the public space under New York City's bridges, highways, subway and rail lines.
+The city has over 70 millions of square feet of underutilized space along its nearly 300 linear miles of elevated infrastructure weaving through its five boroughs.
+Seizing this opportunity, the Design Trust is partnering with the NYC Department of Transportation (NYC DOT) to reclaim and transform the public space under New York City's elevated highways, subway and rail lines, and bridges.

 Under the Elevated: Phase I spelled out sustainable and versatile ways to redesign and maintain the multi-jurisdictional public spaces beneath and adjacent to the ‘elevateds’ in a comprehensive study, entitled Under the Elevated: Reclaiming Space, Connecting Communities.
 The project team's research encompasses seven case studies and two pop-up experiments (Chinatown installation and Boogie Down Booth) undertaken with the input of a diverse group of New Yorkers, including Chinatown Partnership and the Women’s Housing and Economic Development Corporation.